Marketing touches all aspects of business

 If you are applying for both degrees, you will only need to submit one online application and pay one application fee.
 Be aware that you must meet specific admission standards for each degree.
 For more information about dual degree options and the application process, please contact BSchool.Admissions@ucdenver.edu.

 Applicants are required to submit all application materials.
 Interviews are not a part of the admission process.
-To receive priority admission, we must have received your online application and all other required materials including transcripts and GMAT/GRE scores by the deadline.
+To receive priority admission, we must have received your online application and all other required materials including transcripts and GMAT/GRE (if required by program) by the deadline.

 - Applicants must have completed an undergraduate program at an accredited United States college or its equivalent in another country.

 - No work experience or formal business education is required for admission; however, you may have to provide a GMAT or GRE score if you do not have enough work experience, see below.

 The GMAT/GRE is not required for this program

 The MS Marketing program does not require GMAT or GRE scores.
 The minimum requirements for admission are: a cumulative GPA of 3.0 or better from a US-accredited four-year undergraduate institution or the successful completion of a graduate degree and three or more years of full-time professional work experience.

 However, if you received your bachelor’s degree with a grade point average of less than 3.0 or have less than 3 years of professional work experience, you will be asked to submit a statement that outlines other indicators of exceptional motivation, such as solid upper-division performance, GMAT or GRE scores, and other relevant professional experience.
 The MS Marketing admissions committee may require a minimum GMAT or GRE score for students that do not automatically qualify by GPA and prior work experience.

 The admissions committee considers each candidate’s entire record of achievement.
 This is demonstrated through:

 No work experience or formal business education is required for admission.
 However, professional experience strengthens your application.
 Candidates with less work experience can show potential through academic and experiential success.